nalinahuja/qcd/README.md

 #### List
 <p align="justify">
 The list flag outputs the current contents of the lookup file in sorted order.
-The user can include an optional regex string ahead of the list flag to filter the output.
+The user can include an optional case sensitive regex string ahead of the list flag to filter the contents of the lookup file.
 </p>

 ```bash